muratk3n/thirdwave/en/2017/12/palestine.md

 accommodate two other basic facts.
 First, whatever the Israelis’ historical claim, from a twentieth-century perspective, the Jews were settlers from another continent who displaced the natives.

----

-Also see Myth #3.

-No wonder this issue still unresolved.
-Palestine is, nationally speaking, a superfluous entity, most neighbors are hostile or indifferent to them.
-But people's right to live there is no less real than Israel's.
-Then, and considering the power dynamics, I still maintain one-state solution is the way to go for Palestinians.
-"But they will be second-class citizens in Israel".
-Fine.
-Women, all sorts of minorities were once second-class citizens in many places, that situation can improve later.
-The key is for Palestinians to integrate to a well-to-do society, instead of being harassed at checkpoints.
-That is worse than being legally second-class.

-If Jews are too worried about losing their Jewishess, well, then keep election of non-Jews at local level.
-Mandate that all top dogs have to be Jew.
-It is already a religious / theological state no?
-Why not?
-During Pakistani president's swearing-in ceremony he has to put his hand on the good book and say "I am Moslem".
-It will be similar.